labex-labs/open-source-labs/python/python-mastery/lab-ex7-3-learn-about-class-decorators/en/step5.md

     return cls
 ```

-This updated function now:
+This updated function now does the following:

-1. Processes validator descriptors as before
+1. It processes validator descriptors as before.
+Validator descriptors are used to define validation rules for class attributes.
-2. Finds all methods with annotations
+2. It finds all methods with annotations in the class.
+Annotations are added to method parameters to specify the expected type of the argument.
-3. Applies the `@validated` decorator to those methods
+3. It applies the `@validated` decorator to those methods.
+This ensures that the arguments passed to these methods are validated according to their annotations.

-4. Save the file.
+4. Save the file after making these changes.
+Saving the file is important because it makes sure that our modifications are stored and can be used later.

-5. Now, update the `sell` method in the `Stock` class to include an annotation:
+5. Now, let's update the `sell` method in the `Stock` class to include an annotation.
+Annotations help in specifying the expected type of the argument, which will be used by the `@validated` decorator for validation.
+Open the `stock.py` file:

 ```bash
 code ~/project/stock.py